cburggie/CBD2/README.md

 * Izual drops 1/2/3 flawless gems
 * Hephasto drops armor
 * Nilathak drops up to 1/2/3 flawless skulls
-* keys and essences have 25% drop rate
+* keys and essences drop in Nightmare and Hell and have a 25% drop rate

 ### UniqueItems.txt